The Soldier's Details

 Read about Bob Ritchie who was awarded a BEM.

-Below: Major Green became C.O of 2/4th upon death during fighting in Singapore of Lt-Col Anketell.
+Major Green became C.O of 2/4th upon the death during fighting in Singapore of Lt-Col Anketell.

-Major Green CO of Green Force No. 3 Battalion, Burma, which Ritchie was included.
+Major Green was CO of Green Force No. 3 Battalion, Burma, which Ritchie was part of.

 We are not able to confirm 100% the Camps recorded are correct for Bob.
 We can only estimate as there are no records.

-Bob and Caroline were farming at Kulikup when he enlisted 13 August 1941.
+Bob and Christina were farming at Kulikup when he enlisted 13 August 1941.
 They had three children, sons Robert John born 1932 and James Pimlott born 1935 and a daughter Mollie Caroline.

 Below: Bob advertising his shearing team – many farmers subsidised their farms by additional means.